 Saffron picking as depicted in the Tacuinum Sanitatis Codex that dates from the fifteenth century

 Investigating this story, the ecologist Bernhard Kaar realised that it was for him to revive this lost tradition and bring saffron farming back to the Wachau.
-The Wachauer Saffron Manufactory is only a few minutes away from the eastern gate.
-Housed in the town’s old railway station this is where sight-seeing trains still stop to this day www.wachaubahn.at Here a cup of coffee and an Austrian kind of saffron cake may be enjoyed whilst looking up at the ruins of Dürnstein Castle.
+The Wachauer Saffron Manufactory is only a few minutes away from the town’s eastern gate.
+Housed in the old railway station, this is where sight-seeing trains still stop (www.wachaubahn.at) and here a cup of coffee and an Austrian kind of saffron cake may be enjoyed whilst looking up at the ruins of Dürnstein Castle.
 Meanwhile for those back at home, a range of saffron enhanced products such as chocolate, honey and pasta can be bought as presents.
 For more information see www.safranmanufaktur.com and the Bernhard Kaar article on the „People“ page of Reloading Humanism.

 In Austria, home distilling is legal and was once widely practised.
 Markus Wieser’s interest in distillation dates from when as a young man he experimented with his grandfather’s still.
 With three outlets in Dürnstein, the Wachau distiller is difficult to oversee.
 Apart from whisky and gin, Wieser also makes an excellent schnapps from fermented apricots which is unusually smooth and well rounded.
 In addition to alcoholic products, he and his wife also offer jams, confectionery and healthcare products with the last two using the otherwise neglected kernels of Wachau apricots.
 See www.wieserwachau.com.
 In Dürnstein the Wiesers have three outlets: two at the eastern end of the town and one at the western end.

 Dürnstein suffers from overtourism, with streams of tourists milling their way aimlessly along the main street and destroying the atmosphere of what they have come to see.
-In an endeavour counter this problem and disribute the visitors more evenly, in addition to the Richard the Lionheart tour, other tours have been developed with leaflets again being available at the tourist information office.
+In an endeavour to counter this problem and disribute the visitors more evenly, in addition to the Richard the Lionheart tour, other tours have been developed with signs announcing themed routes and with leaflets again being available at the tourist inforation office.
 Going hand in hand with the problem of over-tourism is the „lowest common denominator“ nature of what is offered for sale, with Chinese rubber ducks in „Trachten“ or Austrian traditional costume being the most crass example.